“Be yourself. Everyone else is already taken.” — Oscar Wilde

 Immelt said that when you are CEO of GE it means you are running a meritocracy.
 In all his messaging, Immelt strives to send the signal that talent and performance are the only demographics that interest him.

-5. These are hard times, and you’re thankful.
+5. You admit these are hard times, and then you’re thankful.

 “There’s no doubt in my mind, when I talk to other leaders, you haven’t led until you’ve been through a ‘flying close to the sun’ tail risk.

 By leading through a downturn you assure you can survive what Immelt calls ‘tail risk’.
 That gives you the confidence to move forward and make bold decisions about the future.
 A secondary benefit is that your people act and think like a team because they have shared this defining experience.

 Immelt talked about 9/11 and the financial crisis, as both took direct aim at a number of GE businesses such as transportation, finance, and energy.
 As he reengineered the company for a global and digital transformation, he learned that under authentic leadership, tough times vanish but the talent stays with you.

 Here is the full video of my interview with Jeff Immelt.